49nord/rust-error-style/RULES.md

 Here, `LoadError::Io` is returned in two different places, with no distinction possible by the consumer of said error.

+#### P1A: Bottom-up error variant definition

-**Bottom-up error variant definition** (P1A): Solve the problem by defining one error variant per call-site:
+Solve the problem by defining one error variant per call-site:

 ```rust
 #[derive(Debug, Fail)]